vbranders/mssm/README.md

 This package is a R wrapper for the Scala implementation originally provided.

 ### Installation
-Recommended installation of the latest development version is done by

-    > system(git clone git@github.com:vbranders/mssm.git .)
-    > library(devtools)
-    > devtools::install()

 Recommended installation of the latest development version is via

 	> library(devtools)
-	>
 	> install_github("vbranders/mssm")

 in R.

-#### Issues with rJava on OS X
+#### Issues with rJava
 The `mssm` package has the dependency `rJava` whose installation can causes troubles.
-The following sections suggests steps that should be considered to fix `rJava`installation, starting with the manual installation.

-##### Install rJava manually
-The `rJava`can be installed manually with the following R command:

-	> install.packages("rJava")
-If this does not fix the issue, consider setting up the JDK.
+There are many posts explaining how to solve specific issues with `rJava`installation.
+The following section is a simple guide explaining how to fix one of the most common issues.

 ##### Set up the JDK
 If you hadn't installed a JDK (or Java Development Kit) yet, you should download and install the latest version (we consider here the JDK version 1.8.0_181).
+If you have a JDK installed but you don't know the version, just type in the command line:

+    $ java -version

 You need to set up the `$JAVA_HOME` variable so that it contains the path to your JDK.
 To get the actual path to the JDK (assuming it is version 1.8.0) and the value of the `$JAVA_HOME` variable, type in your command line interface: